colldplay/ROS/README.md

 # ROS
 general info for using ROS.
-Check WIKI
+Check the WIKI page